GravityKit/GravityView/readme.txt

 Fixed: Settings paged showed an undefined settings tab when the GravityView Settings tab was disabled.
 Fixed: Widgets could not be configured on a new unsaved View.
+Fixed: Compatability with the Divi theme that prevented the Signature field from being edited on the Edit Entry screen.

 = 2.30.1 on October 15, 2024 =